Divyanshgoel04/Rainfall-prediction-India/README.md

 ## What this project is about

-I started with a Coursera rainfall prediction course that used Australian weather data.
-After finishing it, I thought — why not make it actually relevant to India?
-So I swapped the dataset, rewrote the feature engineering for Indian seasons, trained multiple models, and deployed it as a live web app.

 The app takes in weather conditions like temperature, humidity, wind speed, and air quality for cities like Mumbai, Delhi, Kolkata, Chennai, and Bengaluru — and predicts whether it will rain or not, along with a confidence score.

 ---